LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 <figure class="image">
   <img src="popsize2.png" alt="marginal density">
-  <figcaption>Differences between mean and median estimates.</figcaption>
+  <figcaption>Figure 5: Differences between mean and median estimates.</figcaption>
 </figure>

 We can then look at the inferred migration rates.